VoidLeech/LegibleAlchemy/README.md

 **Q: My potion never has a recipe, even with time_to_sleep obscenely high.**
 A: Please make an issue for the mod.
 We can look at the recipe it adds in a dev environment to see what's required and adjust our brute-forcing to catch that too.
 Some mods also legitimately don't have recipes for some of their potions.

-**Q: My potion has a recipe that is brewable without Legible Alchemy but isn't without.**
+**Q: My potion has a recipe that is brewable without Legible Alchemy but isn't with it, even with time_to_sleep obscenely high.**
 A: Please make an issue for the affected mod.
 We can look at the recipe it adds in a dev environment to see what's required and adjust our brute-forcing to catch that too.
 Their recipe class adds multiple recipes, at least one of which we catch and another one we miss.

 **Q: Will you be porting to Loader/X.x.x?**
-A: Yes to 1.20.4 and 1.21 (and future later releases), provided the issue is present on the loader.
+A: Yes to 1.18.2, 1.19.2, 1.19.4, 1.20.4, 1.20.6, and 1.21.1 (and future later releases), provided the issue is present on the loader and version.
 Past 1.20.1, I'll support Neoforged instead of Forge.
-I will check whether this is still a possible issue on Neoforged, as those are based on Forge (and the former currently has MCreator support).
-I'm not too familiar with Fabric, but I don't think it supports item inputs, only potions, and so this issue shouldn't exist on Fabric to begin with.
+I will check whether this is still a possible issue on Neoforged, as those are based on Forge.
+I'm not too familiar with Fabric, but I don't think it supports item inputs, only potions, and so this issue shouldn't exist on Fabric to begin with, but I'll check when I have the time.

-**Q: Can this be used in my CurseForge/Modrinth modpack?**
+**Q: Can this be used in my modpack?**
-A: Yes.
+A: Yes, but do note our license does not allow directly including the mod files in your pack.

 ### Licensing
-This project is released under a [VL Art-Excluding MIT license](LICENSE).
+This project is released under the [Avoiding Leeching License, version 1.0](LICENSE).